Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 If the damage is already extensive — rotted decking, multiple leaks, sagging ceiling — get up on the roof and assess honestly.
 Sometimes the right call is a professional roofer.
 And sometimes the repair bill just does not make financial sense for an older home.

 Whatever you decide, do not let a leaking roof sit.
 Either fix it, have it fixed, or explore your other options.
+Our spring maintenance checklist includes a complete roof inspection walkthrough to catch leaks early.

 Feel free to text or call — whatever's easier for you.